fabiolauria/RiboAbacus/README.md

      ENSG00000004455	3493.550049	64600.76	ENSP00000346921	ENST00000354858	720	8	3	52.361111	62	0.79733	0.791008	31.911211	2287.06706	82
      ENSG00000006712	8962.950195	182.54	ENSP00000221265	ENST00000221265	1596	15	3	54.699249	72	0.832251	0.887574	27.7791	2894.230964	221

 2. A file containing the frequencies of the number of ribosomes per transcript predicted by the model, useful to produce a number of ribosomes per transcript distribution that takes into account the transcript level.
-The following lines show an example of the organization of the file:
+The following lines show an example of the organization of the file

      rib/tr	events	freq_int
      0	0	0.000000